Keynotes and Contributors

 Birgit Peeters (Belgium / Switzerland)

 Birgit Peeters is a Belgian polyglot, she lived and worked in 5 countries, speaks 7 languages and is the mother of 2 daughters aged 14 and 12.
-In all her projects, she aims to blow life into people and organizations, whether as a group coach or as a specialist in “other ways of working”.
+In all her projects, she aims to blow life into people and organizations, whether as a “good vibes” coach or as a specialist in “other ways of working”.
 She works hard to bring more creativity in the workplace as it is a solution to people and companies needs.
 As a change maker, she helps companies to implement socio-economical management styles and different work forms such as teleworking, job sharing and intergenerational management.
-She is fascinated by the human nature, by diversity topics and by the future of work.
+As a coach, she helps people to find their place focusing on their natural born talents.
 She loves reading, learning, travelling, playing theatre, exchanging with others and making people laugh.

 Gary Reusche (Ukraine)